What is the Best Cordless Circular Saw? (2023) — Reviews of the Best Battery-Powered Models

 Makita XSS02Z

-After a series of tests, our team crowns the Makita XSS02Z saw as the best cordless circular saw because of its features that provide accuracy and versatility.
+After a series of tests, I crowned the Makita XSS02Z saw as the best cordless circular saw because of its features that provide accuracy and versatility.
 This saw is light and provides a tilting capacity of 50° and a motor that offers 3700 RPM.
 For enhanced accuracy, there’s a depth scaling feature to guide you.
 It even includes a protection feature to ensure that it maintains its durability and doesn’t overload.

 Want to understand a circular saw better?
 Then, you can check how we compared circular saw against a trim saw here.
 Read next!